 While Tris isn't the starring player in this third installment, her counterparts are.
-Four is the one responsible for all the action and emotional turmoil this time around.
-In recognizing his home Chicago is falling apart and the Bureau is not what it seems, he goes on his own quest without Tris (but for her) and it's still interesting.
-Theo James has natural charisma, and he turns a typical muscle head/love interest into a vulnerable and badass male lead.
+Four is the one responsible for all the action and emotional turmoil.
+In recognizing his home falling apart at the seams and knowing instinctively the Bureau is not what it seems, he goes on his own quest without Tris (but for her) and it's still interesting.
+Theo James has natural charisma and turns a typical muscle head/love interest into a vulnerable and bad-ass male lead.

 In addition to Four's solo mission, family, friends, and rivals gain more layers too.
 Though Tris isn't a force of nature like she was in the past, her friends have room to seek redemption, deepen friendships, or lead a revolution even if it's not the best choice.

 Allegiant isn't all bad.
 Even in favoring the films much more than the books, major plot threads were mashed together with successful pacing.
 The script may not satisfy book loyalists.
-But I was surprised by how much original they kept in, even though they weren't adapted linearly to the book.
+But I was surprised by how much of they original material was kept in tact.
 The film seamlessly splits between two main characters and locations, which keeps the story refreshing.
 Like its predecessors, the production design remains inventive.
-Utilizing special effects to tie the futuristic Chicago to its deserted outer surroundings, the film is still eye-catching.
+Utilizing special effects to tie the futuristic Chicago to its deserted surroundings, the film is still eye-catching.